-- With the buttons select either "union", "intersection" or "difference". - Networks available for merge are listed under Networks to merge.
+- Select either Union, Intersection or Difference. - Networks available for merge are listed under Networks to merge.
 Select a network from the list and click the right arrow to transfer the network to Selected networks.
 Click Merge to continue.
 The merged network will be displayed as a separate network.